-Should be used by individuals who are trained and familiarized with the locations within their work areas and/or any other designated personnel.
-Environmental Health and Safety conducts fire safety training, including hands-on fire extinguisher training for Facilities Operations personnel, University Police personnel, and certain Biology and Chemistry personnel.
+Fire extinguishers are to be used by individuals who are trained and familiarized with the locations within their work areas and/or any other designated personnel.
+Environmental Health and Safety conducts fire safety training, including handson fire extinguisher training for Facilities Operations personnel, University Police personnel, and certain Biology and Chemistry personnel.
 Additionally, Residence Hall Assistants are provided with training on fire safety, including procedures for planning, evacuation, responsibilities, and reporting.
 Fire extinguisher training is available through Environmental Health and Safety by calling (570)-941-4277.